Compared to the Vikings, I had it easy.

-Today, cars can be “rolled on and rolled off” in minutes, providing tourists the freedom to explore on their own schedule.
+Today, cars are “rolled on and off” in minutes, providing tourists the freedom to explore on their own schedule.
 Just make sure to keep the tank “topped up.”
 Petrol stations are few and far between.

-My port of departure was the coastal village of Ullapool (pronounced “OWL-a-pool”), a town of picturesque white-washed cottages.
-The small museum in Ullapool features exhibits on crofting, digging peat, sailing, fishing and the Highland Clearances.
-A poster in the hotel lobby promoted a concert, not of traditional Celtic music, but John Coltrane-style free jazz.
+My port of departure was the coastal village of Ullapool (OWL ah pool), a town of picturesque white-washed cottages.
+The small museum in Ullapool features exhibits on crofting, digging peat, sailing, fishing, and the Highland Clearances.
+A poster in the hotel lobby promoted a concert—not of traditional Celtic music, but John Coltrane-style free jazz.

 Each of the larger mountains in the area boasts a unique shape, making them easy to recognize at a distance.
 Cul Mor is the tallest at 2,785 feet.
-Others include Cul Beag, Stac Pollaidh, Ben More Coigach and Suilven.
+Others include Cul Beag, Stac Pollaidh, Ben More Coigach, and Suilven.
 Suilven looks like a giant football sitting on a tee.
-Drove to the lighthouse at Stoer Head, parked and hiked a few miles along the cliffs.
-On the way back to Ullapool, I stopped at the ruins of Ardvreck Castle and nearby Calda House.
-Calda was built by Kenneth, the second MacKenzie of Assynt, for his wife who found Ardvreck too austere and uncomfortable.
-Sorry, Ken.

 Day One: The ferry from Ullapool to Stornaway, the M.V.
 Isle of Lewis, holds two decks of cars.
-After I pulled up the ramp, I was instructed to wait in the car until the deck was raised hydraulically.
+After I pulled up the ramp, I was instructed to wait in the car until the loaded deck was raised hydraulically.
 After I got out, more cars drove onto the newly revealed deck below me.
-It can hold 123 cars!
+The ferry can hold 123 cars!

-Visited the Standing Stones of Calanais, a circle around a burial chamber within a larger cross-shaped arrangement covering a hilltop.
-The fifty or so thick stone slabs were erected around 3000 BC.
+I visited the Standing Stones of Calanais, a stone circle within a larger cross-shaped arrangement covering a hilltop.
+The fifty or so thick stone slabs were erected around 3000 BCE.
 I find these stone circles eerie.
 Calanais is quite impressive in scale and the slabs much thicker than those on Orkney.

 South of the moors, as Lewis became Harris, the topography went vertical.
 South Harris is the scenic gem of the Hebrides.
 High mountain passes, broad golden beaches, crashing waves, boulder fields, rolling meadows.
 Spectacular views in every direction.
-Somewhat scary to drive as there are no guardrails on the cliff edges.
+South Harris is somewhat scary to drive as there are no guardrails on the cliff edges.
 And these are one-lane roads.

 Numerous signs along the way pointed to the homes of local weavers of Harris tweed.
-An act of Parliament decrees that genuine Harris tweed must be made from pure virgin wool, dyed and spun on the islands and handwoven at the home of an island weaver.
+An act of Parliament decrees that genuine Harris tweed must be made from pure virgin wool, dyed and spun on the islands, and handwoven in the home of an island weaver.

 A brush with royalty: In the tiny town of Lochmaddy, I just missed Princess Anne.
 She choppered in to dedicate the revamped harbor facility.
 The town was abuzz.
 Police everywhere.
 The Lochmaddy Hotel bar was full of dignitaries and pipers, celebrating the success of the event.

-Day Three: Picked up some picnic food and headed south for a tour of North Uist, Benbecula, South Uist and Eriskay.
-The drive took six-and-a-half hours with stops.
+Day Three: Picked up some picnic food and headed south for a tour of North Uist, Benbecula, South Uist, and Eriskay.
+The drive took nearly seven hours with stops.
 Mostly rolling farm land and beaches.
 Finally some mountains emerged on South Uist.
 Kildonan Museum featured a collection of island memorabilia and artifacts.
-Stopped to see Flora MacDonald’s birthplace monument.
+I stopped to see Flora MacDonald’s birthplace monument.
 Flora is a national hero for helping Bonnie Prince Charlie escape the British by disguising him in women’s clothing as her maid.

 Day Four: Up early to catch the M.V.
 Hebridean from Lochmaddy, North Uist to Uig, Skye.
-The largest of the Inner Hebrides, Skye has a populaton of 10,000.
-Its primary industries are tourism, agriculture, fishing and whisky distilling.
+The largest of the Inner Hebrides, Skye has a population of ten thousand.
+Its primary industries are tourism, agriculture, fishing, and whisky distilling.
 Its landscape is dominated by the rocky Cuillins.
 Upon disembarking, I headed around the northern tip of the island.
 Stopped to visit the Skye Cottage Museum, featuring a crofter village.
 Nearby is Flora MacDonald’s grave.